A frequently asked question that we receive is "How do I improve my subwoofer system's bass response?"

 - Make sure the enclosure is of rigid construction, built to the manufacturer’s recommended size, and secured to the vehicle.
 If the enclosure is loose, bass energy will be lost since the enclosure will move when the subwoofers play and acoustic energy will be wasted.
 Read more on Securing Enclosures.

 - Try facing the subwoofers different directions to see if impact or output improves.

 Subwoofer sounds boomy

 - Make sure the sealed enclosure volume is not too small.
-This can compromise the lower bass range and may emphasize the upper bass range resulting in bass that sounds boomy.
+This will compromise the low bass extension and may emphasize the upper bass range resulting in bass that sounds boomy.
 Learn more about Sealed Enclosure Characteristics.

-- Make sure, if you are using a ported enclosure, that the tuning is not too high.
+- When using a ported enclosure, ensure that the enclosure's tuning is not too high.
 This may compromise low frequency range and emphasize the upper bass range too much.
 Learn more about Ported Enclosure Characteristics.

-- In many convertible vehicles a down fire enclosure works best.
-This maintains a good loading effect for the bass frequencies even with the top down.
-Often if the enclosure were to point up, back or forward in a convertible you would not have the added benefit of the loading effect, leading to a good amount of bass escaping into the open air while the vehicle is moving.
+- In many convertible vehicles, a down-firing subwoofer enclosure works best.
+This maintains a good loading effect for the bass frequencies, even with the top down.
+Oftentimes, if the enclosure were to point up, back, or forward in a convertible you would not have the added benefit of the loading effect, leading to a good amount of bass escaping into the open air while the vehicle is moving.